Skip to main content

 Both gas and electric ranges have pros and cons that may make them more or less suited to your needs.

-Gas stoves are generally more expensive than their electric counterparts, and can even cost more than induction, depending on what features are involved.
+Gas stoves may be slightly more expensive than their electric counterparts, depending on what features are involved.
 Keep in mind that this initial expense will be offset by a decrease in your electric bill—gas is much cheaper than electricity.

 If you need to install gas hookups to make the switch, however, the utility bill savings might not entirely cover the cost.
 Depending on your home’s design and location, installing a gas hookup can range from expensive to impossible.
 We recommend getting a quote before committing to a gas cooktop.